 [Update 2, Mar 2021: Adobe now offers the JVM argument (discussed below) as of CF2021 Update 1.
 As such, if you are on update 1 or above, you need not obtain the special fix jar file discussed below, but you do STILL have to implement the JVM arg--or change your code.
 The update does NOT alone revert the behavior.]

-[Update 1, Dec 2020: the week after I posted this, Adobe posted an optional fix for this.
-See my Dec 2020 post as well as the comment below from Sauarav, where they have offered both a special hotfix jar (now included in update 1 and above) and a jvm argument that you can use, if you want to revert CF2021 to treating the "D" datemask format as it had in prior releases.
+[Update 1, Dec 2020: the week after I posted this, Adobe created an optional fix for this.
+See my Dec 2020 post, where they have offered both a special hotfix jar (now included in update 1 and above) and a jvm argument that you can use, if you want to revert CF2021 to treating the "D" datemask format as it had in prior releases.
 Read on for an explanation of the problem, to appreciate the available solution.
 In time I'll do a separate post with more on the update.]

 TLDR; a simple demo of the problem

 Consider this fragment, which could exist in similar form in millions of CFML templates: